 From my experience using TransUnion’s online portal, you can access your report in less than 5 minutes after answering a few questions to verify your identity.
 Additionally, for Equifax, you can request your report via phone at 1-800-465-7166.

-***2018 Update: Borrowell now offer a free credit report as well.
+Update: Starting in 2018, Borrowell started offering a free credit report as well.